Truck-Drivers-Money-Saving-Tips.com header logo

 12-Volt Units

-You may see some units for sale as "12-volt" but they always seem to come with an inverter and wiring kit (which we frankly don't understand).
-We don't think it is possible for these appliances to draw enough power to run from a cigarette lighter unless they draw an extremely low number of watts (in which case it will take longer to cook your food).
+We don’t think it is possible for these appliances to draw enough power to run from a cigarette lighter unless they draw an extremely low number of watts (in which case it will take longer to cook your food).

 After our mixed results experience with 12-volt Pot-n-Pops, we have steered clear of most all 12-volt appliances, especially those with a cheapo 90-day warranty.
-We have found them to be of inferior quality and quite flimsy.

 Anyone seriously considering the use of an appliance of any kind in a commercial motor vehicle would be well served, in our opinion, to invest in a standard 120-volt household appliance which can be run from an inverter.
-Do yourself a big favor and research this matter for yourself.
-We've been burned (figuratively) and want to help you not be.

 Naturally, you will want to purchase a microwave oven that draws no more power than your inverter can provide and will store fairly easily in your truck.